onurrrk/SpawnerSystem/README.md

 # 📎 Spawner System

 An advanced **multi-mode spawner breaking and placing system** for Minecraft servers.
-It comes with detailed logging, Towny integration, and a special pickaxe system.
+Comes with detailed logging, customizable settings, and an advanced pickaxe system.

 ## 🚀 Features

-- **3 Different System Modes:**
+- **2 Different System Modes**
   - **classic:** Only Silk Touch enchanted pickaxes can break spawners.
-  - **advanced:** Only a special pickaxe given by admins with limited uses can break spawners.
+  - **advanced:** Only a special pickaxe given by administrators with limited uses can break spawners.
-  - **towny:** Spawners inside Towny towns can only be broken by authorized members; natural spawners are protected.

-- **Special Spawner Pickaxe:**
+- **Special Spawner Pickaxe**
-  - Given by admin command with limited uses.
+  - Given via admin command with a limited number of uses.
-  - Breaks when usage count runs out.
+  - Automatically breaks when its usage count reaches zero.
+  - Can only be used in **advanced** mode.
+  - Can be set as unbreakable (no durability loss).

-- **JSON Logging:**
+- **JSON Logging System**
+  - Can be enabled or disabled through the config.
-  - All spawner break and place actions are logged in detail at `/plugins/SpawnerSystem/sp.json`.
+  - Logs all spawner breaking and placing actions in detail inside the `/plugins/SpawnerSystem/logs` folder.

-- **Fully Customizable Config:**
+- **Fully Customizable Config**
-  - Prefix, system mode, special pickaxe name/lore, and all messages can be edited in the config file.
+  - Prefix, system mode, special pickaxe name/lore, and all messages can be edited via the config file.
+  - **Natural spawner breaking permission** can be toggled on or off.

 ## ⚙️ Supported Forks